strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 5. Then you can deploy the Cluster Operator by running:

-   For a minikube cluster:

         kubectl create -f install/cluster-operator

-   Or for a minishift cluster:

-        oc create -f install/cluster-operator

 6. Finally, you can deploy the cluster custom resource running:

-   For minikube cluster:

         kubectl create -f examples/kafka/kafka-ephemeral.yaml

-   Or for a minishift cluster:

-        oc create -f examples/kafka/kafka-ephemeral.yaml

 ## Build Pre-Requisites